 If you’re searching for the best desserts in

-Discover Kansas ice cream and gelato shops serving unforgettable scoops from my list of favorite sweet spot, and all of them are locally owned and operated.
+Discover Kansas ice cream and gelato shops serving unforgettable scoops on my list of favorite sweet spots, all locally owned and operated.

 Cozy up with ice cream in the lounge and enjoy it while reading a book or solving a puzzle.

-CuppaYo’s topping stations include chunky bites of chocolate, cookies, and gummy candies, but for more health-conscious customers, you’ll also find fresh sliced fruit and nuts available.
+CuppaYo’s topping stations include chunky bites of chocolate, cookies, and gummy candies, but for more health-conscious customers, you’ll also find fresh-sliced fruit and nuts.

 If ice cream floats are more your thing, they’ve got you covered.
 Choose from one of eight flavors from the Stubborn Soda fountain.
 Open during evening hours, the dessert shop also serves customers milkshakes and ice cream sandwiches.